Day Trips from Albany

 Cooperstown

-Rhinebeck & Hyde Park
+Rhinebeck and Hyde Park

 Half-Day Options